reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     ```

 ## Review
-In this lab, you have completed the following:
+In this lab you have completed the following tasks:
 - Connect the Windows security event connector
 - Enable Microsoft Defender for Cloud
 - Protect an On-Premises Server